Valentiniusly/react-chat/README.md

-to start the project: **npm run dev**
+To start the project: **npm run dev**

-video streaming works for already connected users
+Video streaming works for already connected users